hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ### What about the components in HPE GreenLake Backup and Recovery that are not mentioned above?

 There are other resources that exist in the HPE GreenLake for Backup and Recovery that are not mentioned above; however, they are available in the user-interface for HPE GreenLake for Backup and Recovery.
-A couple of those resources are protection policy, and protection group.
-The protection group is used to consolidate multiple number of assets with a particular protection policy.
+A couple of those resources are protection policy and protection group.
+The protection group is used to consolidate a multiple number of assets with a particular protection policy.
 On the other hand, the protection-policy is a resource to consolidate the schedule of protection-jobs and the flow of the recovery points at different tiers of protection-store.
 Together, both protection policy and protection group deliver the management of the Recovery Point Objective for data protection using HPE GreenLake for Backup and Recovery.

 ![Protection policy for vmware schedule](/img/protection-policy-ui-for-vmware-scheduling.png)